- How to obtain Greek passport?

 born in a legal union where one of the parents was Greek.

 Official registrars provide such records.
 Yet, as Greece had its own share of political turmoil, it may be hard to obtain such records for ancestors who emigrated from the country.
 Moreover, they could have changed their name.
 So, the quest for establishing their Greek identity becomes even more complicated.
-The government's stance is firm: the identity of the Greek ancestors must be proved by official sources.
-Otherwise, the application will be declined.
+The government's stance is firm: the identity of the Greek ancestors — a grandparent, for instance — must be proved by official sources.

 If you are considering this option, it is best to first consult an official advisor.
 This person will evaluate the prospects of your application.
 Perhaps they will help to save money if this is an unlikely case.